richchapler/AzureSolutionsDocumentation/docs/wip/DataExplorer_Delta.md

 ### Special

-The following must be installed in order to avoid compatibility issues and pipeline failures:

-1. PowerShell Core installed and available in `PATH`
+1. PowerShell Core
-   - Required for running scripts and ensuring compatibility with Azure CLI
+   - Required for executing scripts and ensuring compatibility with Azure CLI
-2. Azure CLI installed and updated
+2. Azure CLI
-   - Ensures the CLI is available for pipeline authentication and command execution
+   - Ensures availability for pipeline authentication and command execution
-3. PowerShell Core updated
-   - Prevents compatibility issues with Azure CLI and script execution
-4. Azure CLI Kusto extension installed
+3. Azure CLI Kusto Extension
-   - Needed for querying Azure Data Explorer (ADX)
+   - Required for querying Azure Data Explorer (ADX)
-5. Microsoft.Azure.Kusto.Data installed via NuGet
+4. Microsoft.Azure.Kusto.Data
-   - Required for Kusto client operations and authentication
+   - Installed via NuGet and required for Kusto client operations and authentication
-6. A self-hosted agent registered in Azure DevOps
+5. Git
+   - Needed for repository tracking and pipeline commits
+6. Self-Hosted Agent
-   - Required for running the pipeline on a dedicated machine
+   - Registered in Azure DevOps and required for executing the pipeline on a dedicated machine
-7. A service connection with correct Azure permissions
+7. Service Connection
-   - Ensures the pipeline can access necessary Azure resources
+   - Configured in Azure DevOps with correct permissions to authenticate and access necessary Azure resources

-Each step builds upon the previous one, ensuring a smooth setup without redundant troubleshooting.

 ------------------------- -------------------------